sgchun/nps/README.md

    ...
    ```

-   **Note: Do not blindly use the above lines.
-The details will depend on specific system configurations.**
+   **The details will depend on specific system configurations.**

-5. We provide job scripts to prepare training and validation cohorts for NPS.
+5. We provide job scripts to help prepare training and validation cohorts for NPS.
 These scripts require [bgen](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [qctool v2](https://www.well.ox.ac.uk/~gav/qctool/).
-You will need to either install these packages or edit the job scripts (`support/*.job`) to load them as modules.

 ## Input files for NPS
 To run NPS, you need the following set of input files: